johannalouise/repobepo/README.md

 ## Background and benefits with GitHub Apps and Actions

-There are a few words that frequently occur when studying to become a software engineer and two of those 'agile' and 'DevOps'.
+There are a few words that frequently occur when studying to become a software engineer and two of those are 'agile' and 'DevOps'.
 Just as the agile way of working is used to minimize misunderstandings between the customer and the company, DevOps is used to make sure the development of a service is efficient and contains as few errors as possible.
 Just like agile principles are that you are working in short sprints and deliver often, DevOps principles are to shorten the development cycle and